-In the period, ICR and WRH has collaborated with Nord University in Bodø Norway in further course development, under the MoU between ICR and the University signed in Salekhard, YNAO in March 2018.
+In the period, ICR and WRH has collaborated with Nord University in Norway in further course development, under the MoU between ICR and the University signed in Salekhard, YNAO in March 2018.
 Together, one has refined the course concept entitled Food Innovation Leadership, responding directly to the Arctic Council Fairbanks Declaration of 2017.
-An 7,5 ECTS study credit version on Bachelor level was developed and approved at the Nord Business School.
-One has also implemented two pilot training courses in 2019:
+In the period ICR has also worked together with UArctic, Nord University in Norway, Saskatchewan University in Canada and North Eastern Federal University in Russia to develop a new module of the Food Innovation Leadership program on training educators for teaching food innovation and entrepreneurship, by support of UArctic Norway.
+Work to further develop these concepts will continue in 2020, based on experiences gained in the period.